awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 **AWS managed policy name:** [Billing](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/job-function/Billing)

-**Use case:** This user needs to view billing information, set up payment, and authorize payment\.
-The user can monitor the costs accumulated for each AWS service\.
+**Use case:** This user needs to view billing information, set up payments, and authorize payments\.
+The user can monitor the costs accumulated for the entire AWS service\.

-**Policy description:** This policy grants permissions for managing billing and costs\.
-The permissions include viewing and modifying both budgets and payment methods\.
+**Policy description:** This policy grants full permissions for managing billing, costs, payment methods, budgets, and reports\.\.

 **Note**
 Before an IAM user can access the AWS Billing and Cost Management console with this policy, you must first enable Billing and Cost Management console access for the account\.
 To do this, follow the instructions in [Step 1 of the tutorial about delegating access to the billing console](tutorial_billing.md)\.